November 24, 2020

 Table of Contents

-Proverbs reflect society’s values.
+Proverbs and idioms reflect society’s values.
 Each civilization encodes its collective wisdom and prejudices into figures of speech, stories and easily remembered phrases.

-Familiar English-language proverbs touch on everything from health and hygiene (“An apple a day keeps the doctor away”) to psychology (“Great minds think alike”) and morality (“Turn the other cheek”).
+Familiar English-language proverbs and idiomatic phrases touch on everything from health and hygiene (“An apple a day keeps the doctor away”) to psychology (“Great minds think alike”) and morality (“Turn the other cheek”).

 Traditional Conceptions of the Chinese Family